 Vitamin deficiencies, in addition to causing a lot of other problems, have been shown to cause weight gain.
 According to research published in the Journal of the American College of Nutrition, there is a link between how much you weigh and how many vitamins and minerals you consume.
 Falling short on essential nutrients such as vitamins B, C and D (and others) quite often results in weight gain.
-Research published in ISRN Endocrinology indicates obese individuals tend to have high rates of nutrient deficiencies.
+Research published in ISRN Endocrinology indicates obese individuals tend to have high rates of micronutrient deficiencies.

 A majority of Americans are overfed and undernourished.

 Two factors should be considered: 1) many Americans are overweight or obese (close to 70%) and 2) many Americans are deficient in essential nutrients.
 (According to the CDC and the USDA, 90% of Americans are deficient in potassium, 50% are deficient in vitamins A, C and D, 70% are calcium-deficient and 80% are vitamin E-deficient.)
 In other words, a majority of Americans are overfed and undernourished.

 Vitamins come in two forms: water-soluble and fat-soluble.
 There are nine water-soluble vitamins: vitamins B6, vitamin B12, vitamin C, folate, thiamine, riboflavin, niacin, pantothenic acid and biotin.
 These vitamins must be consumed daily because any excess is flushed out of the body naturally through urine.
 The fat-soluble vitamins such as D, E, A and K can be stored in the liver and fatty tissues; nonetheless it’s vital to regularly take in small amounts of each of these vitamins to prevent deficiencies.

 How do micronutrient deficiencies affect weight gain?